 Some Alternatives to Open .Key File on Windows 10, 8 or 7 PC

 Apart from Keynote and PowerPoint, there are a lot of free online and offline presentation and slide making tools for office and classroom use.
 If you want cross platform access to a slide, you may use them instead of Keynote.

 - Prezi: Prezi is an online slide making platform.
 Although it’s paid, yet students with a .edu domain email address can avail some paid features for free.
 The prepared slides could be saved in a cloud server and the files may be presented from there directly.

 - Empresser: Another known alternative for presentation and slide show tools.
 In Empresser, one can embed videos just by using the video link.
 Also, drawing tools and editing images within a presentation slide are Empresser’s forte.

 - Slide Rocket: Almost similar to Empresser and Prezi, just a different tool.
 Collaboration is made easier on Slide Rocket.
 Also, adding third party plugins is very easy on Slide Rocket.

-Conclusion: In our opinion, using a tool that’s universal in cross platform is the better idea.
-However if you want to avail the Keynote features, then converting it to .ppt is a great option.
+Conclusion: In our opinion, using a tool that’s universal in a cross platform is the better idea.
+However, if you want to avail the Keynote features, then converting it to .ppt is a great option.